-Stanley Park, one of Vancouver's most famous attractions, is better known for its majestic ceders and firs than for its flowers, but that doesn't mean there aren't gorgeous gardens there, too.
-In fact, the Stanley Park Gardens are among the Top 5 Vancouver Gardens as well as the Top 10 Things to Do at Stanley Park.
+Stanley Park, one of Vancouver's most famous attractions, is better known for its majestic cedars and firs than for its flowers, but that doesn't mean there aren't gorgeous gardens there, too.
+In fact, the Stanley Park Gardens are among the top 5 Vancouver gardens as well as the top 10 things to do at Stanley Park.

-Generally, the best time of year to visit the gardens is spring and summer.
+Generally, the best time of year to visit the gardens in spring and summer.
 Peak bloom times run from late-March through April and June through October.

 Stanley Park Rose Garden

 The Stanley Park Rose Garden is part of a larger, landscaped garden of perennials, annuals, and bulbs that slope down the causeway to the Stanley Park Pavilion.
 There are 3,500 plants on display at the Rose Garden, best enjoyed during the peak bloom times of June - October and late-March - April.

 The Rose Garden is just off Pipeline Road, near the park's main, W Georgia St. entrance.
 If you're driving or walking with your phone, you can use the address for the Stanley Park Pavilion (610 Pipeline Rd., Vancouver) to locate the Rose Garden via GPS.

 A small Shakespeare Garden is adjacent to the Rose Garden; it's a diverse arboretum with trees mentioned in Shakespeare plays and poems.

 When in bloom, Stanley Park's Ted & Mary Greig Rhododendron Garden is a sight to behold: 4,500 hybrid rhododendrons and azaleas, necklaced around the Stanley Park Pitch & Putt golf course amid magnolias and towering evergreens.
 Though the peak bloom time for walking in the garden is the first two weeks of May, the hybridization of these lovely flowers means that something is always in bloom from March - September.